Alpaca Supplies that Work for Us

 Raising alpacas or any other farm animal sure takes a lot of stuff.
 Keeping your herd healthy and happy takes work.
-Having the proper tools and equipment makes the work easier and makes for a happy alpaca owner.
+Having the proper alpaca farm equipment, tools, and supplies makes the work easier and makes for a happy alpaca owner.

-Here I’m going to review what materials and supplies the we at AMC have settled on after years of trial and error.
+Here I’m going to review what equipment and supplies that we at AMC have settled on after years of trial and error.

 Let’s start with water buckets for alpacas

 This is the most important alpaca farm item to get first!

 Having a steady and reliable supply of water is critical.
 Here is what we do; for any pasture with five or more alpacas, get a 100 gallon stock waterer with a drain plug.
 At only 25 inches high, all but baby alpacas can reach to the bottom.
 On one hot summer day, a herd of 40 or so can drain one of these dry.
 Water buckets get pretty nasty if they are not cleaned out regularly, the drain plug makes that job easier.